Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 1/2$1.30

 High-quality rubber can be more expensive than cork.
 Good EPDM sheet rubber underlayment can cost between $2 and $4 per square foot at 4 mm thickness.
-But remember what I said above about needing 30% more for cork to be equal to rubber in noise reduction?
+But remember what I said above about needing 30% more for the cork to be equal to rubber in noise reduction?

 MaterialThicknessCost